jitware/board-games/README.md

 ## Project

+A class library and a graphical interface must be developed where the implemented games can be seen.
+You should fork your solution:
+- the library of sud classes, implemented in Java
+- the graphical interface

+## Description of the games
 Board games are generally in turns, where in each turn a player must make his move.
 Some involve pieces like chess and some don't like Tic Tac Toe.
 In a way everyone has a board.